-PhD Program Learning Outcomes: The program learning outcomes were directly born out of the department core values, and build from our MA Counseling Learning Outcomes.
+The program learning outcomes were born directly out of the department core values, and build from our MA Counseling Learning Outcomes.

-Upon completion of PhD in Counselor Education and Supervision, students will:
+Upon completion of Ph.D. in Counselor Education and Supervision, students will:

-Program Learning Outcome #1: Demonstrate an advanced ability to assess, integrate and respond to individual and relational dynamics within a systemic framework.

-Program Learning Outcome #2: Discern the elements of an effective therapeutic alliance, and demonstrate the ability to co-construct and maintain a counseling relationship.
-In addition, students will show a high level of competency in supporting MA level students in gaining these skills- demonstrated in teaching and/or supervision.

-Program Learning Outcome #3: Examine and demonstrate an advanced understanding of diverse experiences and the role of privilege, marginalization, and how aspects of power impact individual, familial, group and community experiences- including skills in exploring these areas with MA level students.
+- 1. Demonstrate an advanced ability to assess, integrate and respond to individual and relational dynamics within a systemic framework. - 2.
+Discern the elements of an effective therapeutic alliance, and demonstrate the ability to co-construct and maintain a counseling relationship.
+In addition, students will show a high level of competency in supporting MA level students in gaining these skills- demonstrated in teaching and/or supervision. - 3.
+Examine and demonstrate an advanced understanding of diverse experiences and the role of privilege, marginalization, and how aspects of power impact individual, familial, group and community experiences-including skills in exploring these areas with MA level students.

-Program Learning Outcome #4: Demonstrate an advanced ability to apply, critique and synthesize theory as they integrate this knowledge into their teaching and supervision.

-Program Learning Outcome #5: Utilize effective communication skills to advocate for individual and social change within their advanced clinical work, supervision and teaching.

-Program Learning Outcome #6: Apply relevant professional ethical codes and ethical decision making to guide their clinical work, supervision, and teaching.

-Program Learning Outcome #7: Utilize professional literature, research knowledge and best practices to generate original research to support counselor development and preparation, as well as to support individual, familial, group and community change.

-Program Learning Outcome #8: Describe, demonstrate, and teach MA level students the relationship between their "self" as a therapist, their professional identity as a counselor, and their responsibility to serve clients and the community.
+- 4. Demonstrate an advanced ability to apply, critique and synthesize theory as they integrate this knowledge into their teaching and supervision. - 5.
+Utilize effective communication skills to advocate for individual and social change within their advanced clinical work, supervision and teaching. - 6.
+Apply relevant professional ethical codes and ethical decision making to guide their clinical work, supervision, and teaching. - 7.
+Utilize professional literature, research knowledge and best practices to generate original research to support counselor development and preparation, as well as to support individual, familial, group and community change. - 8.
+Describe, demonstrate, and teach M.A. level students the relationship between their "self" as a therapist, their professional identity as a counselor, and their responsibility to serve clients and the community

-Upon completion of the PhD in CES, graduates will be prepared to seek full-time or adjunct faculty positions in Counselor Education programs.
+Upon completion of the Ph.D. in CES, graduates will be prepared to seek full-time or adjunct faculty positions in Counselor Education programs.
 In addition, individuals will be qualified to provide advanced supervision, and will have more advanced clinical skills, allowing for more advanced positions within the Counseling field - such as Clinic Director and similar positions.